Shawn-Chahal/what-to-watch/README.md

 ## What does the app do?

 [What to watch?](https://www.shawnchahal.com/what-to-watch) is a web app where the user rates movies and gets recommendations.
-The app employs a k-nearest neighbours algorithm on user ratings from the [MovieLens Dataset](https://grouplens.org/datasets/movielens/).
+The app employs a k-nearest neighbours algorithm on user ratings from the [MovieLens Dataset](https://grouplens.org/datasets/movielens/) stored in a MongoDB database.